 This trend is easy to embrace if you’re already open to vibrant colours and patterns.
 However, fans of neutral minimalism might need to brush up on the colour wheel and step outside of their comfort zones.

-Not to worry – we’re here to help (and even have a handy picture of a colour wheel for good measure).
+Not to worry – I’m here to help (and even have a handy picture of a colour wheel for good measure).
 Let’s explore the two key elements of dopamine dressing and how you can start incorporating them into your everyday wardrobe.

 Colour is an important aspect of dopamine dressing because different hues trigger certain emotions.
 For example, yellow has been shown to boost creativity and joy.
 Alternatively, blue can be used to promote feelings of calm, which is ideal for easing anxiety in stressful situations.